camillefrayssinhes/MasterThesis/README.md

 # MasterThesis
 This repository hosts the code I have developed and used for the analysis of the data for my EPFL master thesis conducted at the Inspire Lab at Harvard Medical School.

-# Project Title

-Characterisation of walking function in individuals with incomplete spinal cord injury
+# Characterisation of walking function in individuals with incomplete spinal cord injury

 ## Overview